| Barry MacDonnell's

 • Click OK to close the Create Toolbar dialog.

-• Modify the new toolbar with buttons that activate favorite features, play macros, etc.:
+• Use the Toolbar Editor to add buttons to the new toolbar to activate favorite WordPerfect features, play macros, etc.:

 To add a feature